KnowageLabs/Knowage-Documentation/administrator-guide/server-manager.rst

 First of all choose the name to give to your exportation (i.e. if you choose MyFirstExport, you will create the ``MyFirstExport.zip``).

 Then select which documents do you want to export.
 You can browse the folder by clicking the folder icon.
 Choose the elements or folders you want to include by marking the related checkbox.
-A check in a parent folder will automatically select/deselect all its childer folders/leaves.
+A check in a parent folder will automatically select/deselect all its children folders/leaves.

-When you have chose a name and selected some documents, the export icon change colour from grey to pink.
+When you have chosen a name and selected some documents, the export icon change colour from grey to pink.
 This means all elements are set to start exporting.

 Before going on decide if you want to export **Olap customized View** and/or **Scheduled documents** and/or **BIRT Translation** and/or **Schedule configurations** and/or **Document only in the selected functionality**.